Methods to overcome radiation resistance in head and neck cancer

 Radiation therapy (RT) plays a major role in the management of head and neck squamous cell carcinomas.
 Despite therapeutic and technological advances, some patients will have persistence of irradiated tumor or develop locoregional failure, resulting in significant morbidity and mortality .
 Radioresistance is a broad term that describes the relative resistance of individual cells, tissues, organs, or entire organisms to the biologic effects of RT .

 Mechanisms of radioresistance to RT in head and neck cancer and strategies used to overcome this resistance are discussed here.
 Concurrent chemoradiotherapy is discussed in detail separately.
-(See "Locally advanced squamous cell carcinoma of the head and neck: Approaches combining chemotherapy and radiation therapy" and "Definitive radiation therapy alone for advanced (stage III and IV) head and neck cancer: Dose and fractionation schedule".)
+(See "Locally advanced squamous cell carcinoma of the head and neck: Approaches combining chemotherapy and radiation therapy" and "Definitive radiation therapy for head and neck cancer: Dose and fractionation considerations".)

 MECHANISMS OF RADIORESISTANCE